CWT-Enhanced Vibration Sensing With Time-Frequency Region Localization Using YOLO: System Overview and Proposed CWT-YOLO

 \subsubsection{Signal Segmentation and Spectrogram Generation}

-For each dataset (CWRU, PU, and IMS), the raw vibration signals are segmented into fixed-length windows, each containing a sufficient number of samples to capture fault-relevant transients.
-Empirically, a window length of $2048$ samples with $50\%$ overlap is used to balance time resolution and data diversity.
+To prevent data leakage, the dataset is first partitioned at the raw signal level before segmentation, ensuring that segments derived from the same original signal do not appear across training, validation, and test sets, even under overlapping window settings.

 Each segment is transformed into a 2D time-frequency spectrogram using the Morlet-based CWT described earlier.
 The resulting grayscale spectrograms are logarithmically compressed and normalized to a $[0, 1]$ range.
 All spectrograms are resized to $640 \times 640$ pixels to meet the input specification of YOLOv9, v10, and v11 models.
-This image resolution provides a balance between spatial detail preservation and computational efficiency during training and inference.
-The resolution of $640 \times 640$ was empirically selected to balance spectral resolution and GPU memory constraints, while aligning with YOLO model input requirements.